 Some buyers reported that these solar lights are not very long-lasting, but most say they’re happy with the purchase.

-For the perfect ambient lighting, these LED lights feature wireless recharge, eight light settings, and they work well as decorations in addition to lights.
-They are completely waterproof and will shine brightly for up to ten hours at a time.
+For the perfect ambient lighting, these LED lights feature wireless recharge, 8 light settings, and they work well as decorations in addition to lights.
+They are completely waterproof and will shine brightly for up to 10 hours at a time.

 Some buyers claim that these lights are not very long-lasting, but most reviews were positive.

-After 6-to-8 hours of charging, these lights will last up to 12 hours.
-200 warm white LEDs on two 72-foot strings.
+After 6 to 8 hours of charging, these lights will last up to 12 hours.
+Features 200 warm white LEDs on two 72-foot strings.
 For variety, there are 8 different lighting modes that can be quickly accessed with the press of a button.

 Occasionally a faulty string of lights slips through quality control, but customer service quickly makes things right.

 These solar lights can be installed in any location that features sufficient sunlight (8 to 10 hours each day).
 They are waterproof and produce 800 lumens.
-3 modes – constant lighting and two detection modes are designed to save battery life.
+Has 3 modes; the constant lighting and 2 detection modes are designed to save battery life.

 Some users weren't expecting such a small light, but the size doesn't affect their power.